 This course is a continuation of the first semester of general college chemistry, CHEM-120.
-It covers chemical equilibrium, chemical kinetics and thermodynamics, acid and base equilibrium, solubility equilibria, electrochemistry, and special topics in nuclear chemistry, transition metal chemistry, organic and biochemistry.
+It covers chemical equilibrium, chemical kinetics and thermodynamics, acid and base equilibrium, solubility equilibria, electrochemistry, special topics in nuclear chemistry, transition metal chemistry, organic chemistry, and biochemistry.
 CHEM-120 and 121 are equivalent to CHEM 1A and 1B at the University of California, Berkeley.

-CHEM-226 Organic Chemistry I
+Organic Chemistry I CHEM-226

-5 Units: 54 hours of lecture, 108 hours of laboratory, per term SC, DG,

-CSU, UC (C-ID: CHEM 150; C-ID: CHEM 160S)
+5 Units: 54 hours of lecture, 108 hours of laboratory, per term SC, DG, CSU, UC (C-ID: CHEM 150; C-ID: CHEM 160S)